 Many of us are keen to find ways to save some money, especially as inflation and the cost of living crisis continue to bite.
 Quitting alcohol or cutting down on your drinking can be one simple (if not always easy) way to cut your spending, and you might be surprised…Read More

 Asana Lodge provides specialist help for people requiring anxiety and addiction treatment in London.
 According to mental health charity Mind, one in six people in England report having a mental health problem, such as anxiety or depression, in any given week.

 Fortunately, awareness of anxiety disorders is increasing with more people openly discussing their mental health issues.
 But stigma still surrounds the subject and not everyone finds it easy to talk openly about their struggles.

-At Asana Lodge we provide a specialist residential centre for anxiety treatment in London which helps those suffering from a range of mental health disorders.
+At Asana Lodge we provide a specialist residential centre for dual diagnosis treatment in London which helps those suffering from a range of mental health disorders and substance addictions.